CharlesRea/clud/readme.md

 * Run `./Build.ps1 RebuildDatabase`

 ### Running Clud
+* In `src/Web`, run `yarn watch` to compile the CSS
-* In `src/Api`, `dotnet watch run`
+* In `src/Api`, `dotnet watch run` to run the API and Blazor server
+* Open https://localhost:5001/.
+You should see the Clud frontend

 ### Test a deployment
 * In `src/Cli`, `dotnet run -- deploy`
-* Open https://localhost:5001/.
-You should see the Clud frontend.

 ### Optional IDE setup & tooling
 We've developed this using Jetbrains Rider.
 There are various plugins you can install to make your life easier.
 Similar